PadmaRadhika/PadmaRadhika/README.md

 - 👋 Hi, I am Padma Radhika Upadhyayula
 - 👀 I am a Software Engineering Professional with over 11 years of experience in designing web applications using Java based technologies.
-- 🌱 I’m currently enrolled in Caltech coding boot camp to learn the latest web technologies
+- 🌱 I’m currently enrolled in Caltech Java Fullstack development coding boot camp to learn the latest web technologies
 - 📫 You can connect with me through my Linkedin Profile